Full-Bleed Printing

 If you want to have full-bleed printing but don't want to go through the trouble of setting page sizes, we can enlarge your document just a little (roughly 3%) when we print it, and then trim off the edges, giving you the same effect.

-If you go with this option, make sure that there aren't any important details within 0.25" of each edge of the page, as there is a good chance they'll get cut off.
+If you go with this option, make sure that there aren't any important details within 0.5" of each edge of the page.

 Then, just send us the original file or a PDF normally, and we'll take care of the rest for you.